ahmedashraf0001/AhmedAshraf_QuantumBookstore/README.md

 ![Test Results](./error-handling.png)

-The system catches and handles common problems like:
 - Invalid book information (empty titles, negative prices, future dates)
 - Trying to buy books that don't exist
 - Not enough stock for physical books